j1sk1ss/NIFAT32/README.md

 # Noise-Immune FAT32 File system
 ## Main goal
-The main goal of this project is to make the FAT32 filesystem simpler, more secure, and make it work in use cases where `SEU` is common. </br>
+The main goal of this project is to make the FAT32 filesystem simpler, more secure, and make it work in use cases where `SEU` is common in the fewest steps. </br>
 A secondary goal is to make this filesystem work on embedded systems for my other project called [CDBMS](https://github.com/j1sk1ss/CordellDBMS.PETPRJ) and update the core functionality to a thread-safe context.

 ## Why?